-Unless you use CVS keywords (in which case files must be updated at commit time), CVS preserves timestamp during cvs commit and cvs import -d operations.
+Unless you use CVS keywords (in which case files must be updated at commit time), CVS preserves timestamp during 'cvs commit' and 'cvs import -d' operations.

-When you check out a file using cvs checkout its timestamp is set to that of the revision which is being checked out.
+When you check out a file using 'cvs checkout' its timestamp is set to that of the revision that is being checked out.